Having your website hacked can be scary and stressful, but it needn’t be a disaster.

 If you’re sure your site has been hacked, you can follow these steps to resolve the issue:

 1. Contact your hosting provider

 Your host should be the first port of call, as they may be aware of a wider issue, especially if you are on shared hosting.
-In some cases, your host may be able to deal with the issue for you, saving you a lot of work.
+In most cases, your host may be able to deal with the issue for you, saving you a lot of work.